kjchiyon/pims/README.md

 (but generally can be applied to any store's inventory, pharmacy is chosen for project titling's sake)

-A documentation file can be found in the repo.
+Documentation and manual can be found in the file "2A_Group2_FinalReport.pdf".